 Involves either theoretical research or empirical research that identifies an issue or question, reviews literature, designs a study, gathers and analyzes data or evidence, and presents interpretations or conclusions.
 Offered every semester.
 Prerequisites: 27 Credit hours; EDF 660; Application Required

-For students who need more time than the above-mentioned 2 semesters, to remain in good standing they must enroll in ED 696 for 1 credit each semester until the thesis is complete.
+Students who need more time than the above-mentioned 3 credits for ED* 693 or 6 credits for ED* 695 must enroll in ED* 696 for 1 credit each semester until the capstone is complete.